 - Self Help: In our Knowledge Base you can find the answers to many of the “how do I…?” questions that come along with self-publishing, like formatting a Word file for EPUB conversion or How to Revise a Completed Project

-- Support Team: We are happy to provide support for technical issues M-F from 8-5 Eastern US Time.
+- Support Team Live Chat: We provide support for technical issues M-F from 9-4 Eastern US Time.
+You’ll see the chat window appear while in the shopping cart or when creating/revising a project.

 Believe me, if you can dedicate hours, weeks, and months of your life to telling your story, you can get through the steps of our creation process and make your book a reality.
-And, when you hit roadblocks, the Customer Support team is here to help!
+And, when you hit roadblocks, the Lulu Support is here to help.